Natural Drug Detoxification: How to Detox From Drugs At Home

 Chronic alcoholism and drug abuse take a toll on the addict’s overall health.
 In preparation for a home detox, it is a good idea to boost nutrition with healthy foods such as fresh fruits and vegetables.
 Staying well hydrated and eating well helps build immunity and flush out toxins from the body.
 Meditation and regular exercise can help manage physical and psychological withdrawal symptoms.

 Medications and Supplements

 Drug detoxification is harder than most addicts imagine.
 It’s not simply a matter of powering through.
-For example, a heroin detox at home can feel overwhelming with a number of physical signs such as sweating, diarrhea, cramps, and anxiety.
+For example, a heroin detox at home can feel overwhelming with some physical signs such as sweating, diarrhea, cramps, and anxiety.
 It is a good idea for recovering addicts to take time off work and reschedule social visits in preparation for self-detox.
 Consulting a doctor before starting the detox at home is still required.

 Medications for At-Home Detox

 The withdrawal symptoms that an individual will experience during self-detoxification will depend on the substance abused and the severity of the addiction.
 A number of over-the-counter medications, vitamins, minerals, and supplements are available to ease the process and make the home drug detox less uncomfortable.

 Note that taking these medications without a consultation with a medical professional may be harmful.
 Detox IV therapy without medical supervision is one of the most dangerous practices.

 Anesthesia that is sometimes used in rapid detoxification centers is also strictly forbidden for self-medication.